zheng-gao/ez_code/docs/List/3_DoublyLinkedList.md

 # Doubly Linked List
 ## Overview

 [ezcode.List](../../src/ezcode/List/__init__.py).[DoublyLinkedList](../../src/ezcode/List/DoublyLinkedList.py#L10) inherits from [ezcode.List.TailedLinkedList](../../src/ezcode/List/TailedLinkedList.py#L9).
-The DoublyLinkedList maintains both head and tail pointers and every node has 2 pointers to both of its successor and predecessor.
+It maintains both head and tail pointers and every node has 2 pointers to both of its successor and predecessor.
 Nodes can be appended or poped from both sides.

 ## Details
 ### Iterator